karakun/karakun.github.io/_posts/2025-01-25-eliminating-flaky-tests.md

 Think of it as putting away one item from your junk drawer each week.
 Over time, the drawer (your flaky test backlog) will be empty.
 This practice is easy to justify to management ("it's just one test per sprint") but makes a considerable difference cumulatively.

-Some teams go further by dedicating a day (like "Flaky Test Fridays") to systematically address these issues.
+Some teams go further by dedicating a day (like "Flaky Test Fridays") to address these issues systematically.
 This can be especially effective if your project has many flaky tests.

 ### 3. Use New Test Data

 Make sure each test starts with a clean slate:

-- **Isolate Test Data**: Use unique data for each test to prevent collisions.
-Tools like [Testcontainers](https://www.testcontainers.org/) allow you to quickly spin up disposable containers for databases and other services.
+- **Isolate Test Data**: To prevent collisions, use unique data for each test.
+Tools like [Testcontainers](https://www.testcontainers.org/) allow you to spin up disposable containers for databases and other services quickly.
 - **Setup and Teardown**: In frameworks like JUnit, use `@BeforeEach` to set up fresh data and `@AfterEach` to remove it:

 ```java